Your 2022 HR Spring Cleaning Checklist

-It goes without saying that health and safety became a major priority in 2021 - more so than it ever has before - forcing HR teams to reevaluate what proper health and safety measures look like at work under ever-changing circumstances.
+It goes without saying that health and safety became a major priority in 2022 - more so than it ever has before - forcing HR teams to reevaluate what proper health and safety measures look like at work under ongoing and seemingly ever-changing circumstances.

 At their core, health and safety cover occupational programs, training, and guidelines that should be in place to ensure the health, safety, and welfare of every employee.
 When this is done effectively and employees are properly trained to understand the correct procedures, this helps HR with their aim to prevent and manage illness, accidents, or injuries at work.

-- Ensuring your workplace Health & Safety program, training and documents are up to date with COVID-19 laws and regulations.
+- Ensuring your workplace Health & Safety program, training and documents are up to date with any lingering COVID-19 laws and regulations.